BenefexLtd/go-record-label-task/README.md

 (please do not publish your solution publicly!)
     * Please use your commits to demonstrate incremental progress, as you would whilst working on tickets as part of a sprint.

+* Please also take some time to document your approach and reasoning in any way you see fit.
+This will help us to understand a bit more around your thought processes, before we meet with you again to chat in more detail.

 ## Getting Started

 From project root: